swestphal/memory-game/README.md

 In Order to run the game you only need the dist-folder.

+### Play the Game

+In this game, you have to select 2 matching cards.
+After two cards, the pairing is checked.

+You can select the level on the left panel.
+After starting the game it is not possible to change the level.
+In order to change the level after a game has started you have to push "new game" on the right panel.

+If your browser supports datasaving on local storage, your moves, the played fieldsize, time and rating of the last six games will be saved.

+Let's play and have fun!

 ### Prerequisites

 The game runs in every local environment or on your server without prerequisites.